 I chose to defend the “invisible” LGBTQ people who could be impacted by the harmful message the post sent.
 This all resulted in “unfriendings” and “unfollowings”.
-It left them hurt and angry and me over here disappointed by their unwillingness to listen and learn.
+It left them hurt and angry and left me over here disappointed by their unwillingness to listen and learn.
 They say they respect and support my work as an advocate, but it became clear to me that they only respect and support it when I’m not doing it with them.
 They want to be allies, but only if they don’t have to do the work of allyship.
-And let’s be honest, acknowledging how your behaviors harm others when you don’t intend harm can be REALLY hard work.
+And let’s be honest.
+Acknowledging how your behaviors harm others when you don’t intend harm can be REALLY hard work.
 (Google “Intent vs. Impact” for more on this.)

-First, it’s because I teach educators and students how to intervene when they see or hear anything harmful to people with marginalized identities.
+I teach educators and students how to intervene when they see or hear anything harmful to people with marginalized identities.
 If I didn’t intervene myself when I see or hear these types of things, then I would simply be a hypocrite, and I’m not about that life.

-Second, it is my job to help people learn how to become better allies… how to DO allyship.
+It’s also my job to help people learn how to become better allies… how to DO allyship.
 It is my hope that people will WANT to learn how to do allyship, and so I gently let them know when it’s necessary for them to see things from another perspective.
 I understand that getting called in to learn about problematic words, beliefs or actions can be uncomfortable and might even feel a little like being attacked, but when an entire group of people are being oppressed and potentially hurt because of our words, beliefs or actions, it’s not about our feelings.

 This week I’ve read over 20 pages of anti-LGTBQ emails and letters (many from folks who claimed to be Christians).
 These people are your neighbors, family members, pastors.
 They’re your grandparents, parents and maybe even your children.
 Somehow they hate people so much that they took time out of their day to let people know how angry and disgusted they felt about an event that celebrated diversity.